 Don’t Be Afraid to Talk Pre-Nup

 Sure, it’s uncomfortable, but when bringing substantial assets or children into a marriage, a pre-nuptial agreement should be strongly considered.
 Although it may not be the right or necessary solution in every case, it’s almost always worth the careful thought and consideration.
 Particularly when entering a second or third marriage, a couple needs to talk about what they have in mind in terms of financial support of one another and of their children from prior marriages and relationships.
 Ideally, that plan should be put in writing so that there are no misunderstandings or different recollections of what was agreed upon.
 If the plan is formalized in a prenuptial agreement, it will also be legally enforceable.
 And if you already are married but want to formalize a plan, you can implement a post-nuptial agreement.

 The bottom line is that is becoming increasing more likely that today’s “modern family” doesn’t fit the one nuclear family mold.
 Planning then becomes both more important and much more interesting.
-Our team at ML&R Wealth Management is well-suited and eager to help you navigate these challenges.
+Our Austin financial advisors at ML&R Wealth Management is well-suited and eager to help you navigate these challenges.
 Please contact us today to schedule your complimentary consultation.